Goldberg v. Kelly: Issues

-(a) Such hearing need not take the form of a judicial or quasi-judicial trial, but the recipient must be provided with timely and adequate notice detailing the reasons for termination and an effective opportunity to defend by confronting adverse witnesses and by presenting his own arguments and evidence orally before the decision maker.

-(b) Counsel need not be furnished at the pre-termination hearing, but the recipient must be allowed to retain an attorney.

-(c) A decision must rest "solely on the legal rules and evidence adduced at the hearing."

-(d) The decision maker need not file a full opinion or make formal findings of fact or conclusions of law but should state the reasons for his determination and indicate the evidence he relied on.

-(e) The decision maker must be impartial, and although prior involvement in some aspects of a case will not necessarily bar a welfare official from acting as decision maker, he should not have participated in making the determination under review.

 Discussion

 Federal involvement in welfare was designed to end the poverty of big city tenements, among other places.

 The Goldberg decision set the parameters for procedural due process when dealing with the deprivation of a government benefit or entitlement.
 The Court held that a person has a property interest in certain government entitlements, which require notice and a hearing before a governmental entity (either state or federal) takes them away.
 Government-provided entitlements from the modern welfare state increased substantially in the United States during the 20th century.
 The Goldberg court decided that such entitlements (like welfare payments, government pensions, professional licenses), are a form of "new property" that require pre-deprivation procedural protection and so did away with the traditional distinction between rights and privileges.

 Growth of federal involvement in funding and administrating welfare began under President John F. Kennedy.

 The majority stated that welfare benefits are property and articulated the general proposition that welfare enjoys the same legal protection as other property.
-Justice Brennan noted that welfare benefits are "a matter of statutory entitlement for persons qualified to receive them" and added that "it may be realistic today to regard welfare entitlements as more like 'property' than a 'gratuity.'"
+Justice Brennan noted that welfare benefits are "a matter of statutory entitlement for persons qualified to receive them" and added that "it may be realistic today to regard welfare entitlements as more like 'property' than a 'gratuity.
 Here Brennan cited Charles A. Reich's article "The New Property".
 The prohibition against deprivation of property without due process of law in the Fourteenth Amendment therefore applies to benefits termination.